The Private Equity Review: Italy

 Fund managers generally prepare a private placement memorandum (PPM) containing information in line with market practice for delivery to potential investors.
 A PPM typically includes information on the manager and its team, an overview of the relevant market, a description of the manager's investment strategy, deal flow, sourcing and investment process, the track record of the manager and senior team members, case studies from the manager's track record, a summary of key terms, a description of risk factors and a discussion of the main legal, regulatory and tax considerations affecting an investment in the fund.
 It is common practice for managers also to establish an electronic data room containing more detailed information on the manager and its investment transactions, legal documentation, updates and, frequently, responses to a standard due diligence questionnaire (DDQ) designed to streamline the due diligence process.
 PPMs and standard DDQs are very often prepared with the assistance of a placement agent.

-Information contained in marketing documents must be accurate, comprehensible and non-misleading pursuant to applicable regulatory provisions.
+Information contained in marketing documents must comply with the guidelines on marketing communications issued by ESMA under Regulation (EU) 2019/1156 (see Section III.iv).
 In addition, certain mandatory disclosures to potential investors are imposed by Italian and EU law.
 These include:

-- pre-contractual information on the manager, its services, some of its policies, the nature of the fund interests and connected risks, all costs to be borne by investors in connection with an investment in the fund and the classification of investors as professional or retail clients under the provisions implementing the Markets in Financial Instruments Directive (MiFID);14
+- pre-contractual information on the manager, its services, some of its policies, the nature of the fund interests and connected risks, all costs and associated charges to be borne by investors in connection with an investment in the fund and the classification of investors as professional or retail clients under the provisions implementing the Markets in Financial Instruments Directive (MiFID II);11

 - an offering document concerning the fund containing the information set out in Article 23 of the AIFMD (the offering document); and

-- if fund interests are offered to retail investors,15 a short-form document containing key information on the fund in the format prescribed by Regulations (EU) Nos.
-1286/2014 and 2017/653 (key information document (KID)).
+- if fund interests are offered to retail investors, a short-form document containing key information on the fund in the format prescribed by Regulations (EU) Nos.
+1286/2014 and 2017/653 (key information document (KID)).12

 Full-scope AIFMs must file the offering document under (b), above, with Consob and obtain a no-objection letter under the provisions implementing the AIFMD before fund interests can be marketed (see Section II.iv).
 If required, the KID is also to be submitted to Consob before marketing of fund interests (to retail investors) commences.
 The offering document and the KID must be kept separate from the PPM and other marketing documents.